microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtAndroidManagedAppProtection.md

   - `[Value <String>]`: Value for this key-value pair

 APPS <IMicrosoftGraphManagedMobileApp[]>: List of apps to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
   - `[SourceId <String>]`: Identifier for resource used for deployment to a group
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-BODYPARAMETER <IMicrosoftGraphAndroidManagedAppProtection>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an Android device
+BODYPARAMETER <IMicrosoftGraphAndroidManagedAppProtection1>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an Android device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AppGroupType <TargetedManagedAppGroupType?>]`: Indicates a collection of apps to target which can be one of several pre-defined lists of apps or a manually selected list of apps
-  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
     - `[SourceId <String>]`: Identifier for resource used for deployment to a group
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
       - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.